nmeri17/suphle-docs/src/docs/v1/events/index.md

 Begins where we supply from our config the sub class of eventManager where listeners are bound

 Listening to foreign events

+Local events are decoupled from the concrete that emits them.
+This makes it safe to listen to an interface or super class
+/// Example